Cognigy/Documentation/docs/en/docs/live-agent/installation/migration/helm-dependencies.md

 ### Step 4.
 Delete or modify existing database secrets

 The existing secrets need to be deleted or modified with the new keys.
-The system automatically generates new secrets in a new release if existing secrets are not specified in the values file.
+The system automatically generates new secrets in a new release if existing secrets are not specified in the `values.yaml` file.

 === "Delete the secrets (recommended)"